Joe Wilson: Legislation

 Wilson has sponsored and co-sponsored a number of bills concerning teacher recruitment and retention, college campus fire safety, National Guard troop levels, arming airline pilots, tax credits for adoptions, tax credits for living organ donors, and state defense forces.
 As of January 2006, eight bills he co-sponsored have passed the House, including H.R.
 1973, the Senator Paul Simon Water for the Poor Act of 2005, making safe water and sanitation an objective of U.S. assistance to developing countries.

 Wilson is a staunch advocate of a federal prohibition of online poker.
 In 2006, he co-sponsored H.R.
 4411, the Goodlatte-Leach Internet Gambling Prohibition Act, and H.R.
 4777, the Internet Gambling Prohibition Act.

 Wilson initiated the Drafting Business Expensing Act of 2003, which allows businesses to immediately write off 50% of the cost of business equipment and machinery.
 This bonus depreciation provision was extended for 2008 and 2009 in two separate stimulus bills.
 He also spearheaded the Drafting Teacher Recruitment and Retention Act of 2003, which offers higher education loan forgiveness to math, science and special education teachers in schools with predominantly low-income student populations.
 He cites as his most important vote the Jobs and Growth Tax Relief Reconciliation Act of 2003.

 In 2015, Wilson cosponsored a resolution to amend the Constitution to ban same-sex marriage.

 Wilson sponsored H.R.
 6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
 The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
 The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

 In 2023, Wilson introduced H.R.
 3202, the Assad Regime Anti-Normalization Act of 2023.
 The act would extend the Caesar sanctions until 2032 and prevent the United States from recognizing or dealing with Ba'athist Syria.
 The act was passed by the House in 2024.
 Following the fall of the Assad regime, Wilson called for the lifting of sanctions related to the economy, investment, and reconstruction.

 Political positions

-Wilson has criticized the Iraqi judiciary for being controlled by "Iranian puppets," specifically referring to Judge Faiq Zaidan.
-He questioned the legitimacy of Zaidan's rulings within the Iraqi Constitution and called for Iraq's liberation from Iranian influence.
-These claims came after the arrest warrant issued by Faiq Zaidan against the United States President, Donald Trump, and the amendment proposed by Mike Waltz, labeling Zaidan as a tool of Iranian influence.
+In 2025, Wilson tweeted that the Iraqi judiciary was allegedly being controlled by "Iranian puppets," specifically referring to Judge Faiq Zaidan.
+He questioned the legitimacy of Zaidan's rulings within the Iraqi Constitution and called for what he deemed "Iraq's liberation from Iranian influence".
+These claims came after a congressional amendment proposed by Mike Waltz, labeling Zaidan as a tool of Iranian influence.